ezpaarse-project/ezpaarse/doc/features/alerts.md

 When you process log files with ezPAARSE, a number of processing indicators are generated:
   * number of log lines read,
   * number of rejected log line,
-  * number of recognized platforms
+  * number of recognized platforms, etc.
-  * ...

 Those indicators can be used to detect anomalies during the processing, based on figures considered as "normal".

 ## How to know if alerts have been generated? ##
 The list of alerts is available in the [processing report](../essential/report.html#alerts).
-If the mail notification is activated, you'll also be able to access this list within the email sent when the processing is finished.
+If the mail notification is activated, you'll also receive this list with the email that is sent when the processing has completed.

 **NB**: the activation of the alert system needs a sufficient quantity of relevant log lines.
 The activation threshold is set in the `config.json` file, with the `activationThreshold` key.
 It can also be modified with the **Alerts-Activation-Threshold** header.